lizbur10/js-eventing-konami-code-lab/README.md

 ## Hints

-Be aware that we're looking at both `e.detail` and `e.which`.
-In modern browsers, `e.which` is usually enough; however, it's not universally supported, it's technically deprecated, and it sometimes exhibits finicky behavior in the test suite.
-To be safe, you might want to check `e.detail` or `e.location`.
-Or, to be safest, read the latest in the [`keydown` reference on MDN][keydown].
+Be aware that we're only looking at the [`e.key`][key property] value.
+In modern browsers, the `e.key` method will return the value of the key pressed by the user.
+You can read the latest methods for getting keyboard codes at [`keydown` reference on MDN][keydown].

-This would be a good chance to use `console.log()` to check out the value of `e.detail`, `e.which`, and `e.location`.
+This would be a good chance to use

-Also note that we're calling `parseInt` on the key value.
-This is because the event handler might pass us the string representation of the number, which wouldn't work so well with our comparisons.
+`console.log()` to check out the value of `e.key`.

 JavaScript [key codes][] in case you want to put together your own custom key sequence!

 ## Conclusion

-This exercise is fairly typical of the kinds of challenges front-end programmers get asked during interviews (although they have to write it on a whiteboard).
+This exercise is fairly typical of the kinds of challenges front-end programmers get asked during interviews (although they may have to write it on a whiteboard).
 It has all the essential bits of front-end developer skill: elements, events, listening, keeping track of state, clearing it out, etc. It's a real challenge!